TFimpel/ArcGIS-Server-Map-Service-Data-Source-Reporter/README.md

  - one to enter alias-name pairs for data source paths (e.g. connection strings to databases can be formatted in many ways but actually connect to identical databases)
 + one toolbox with
  - four tools (made form the python scripts)
- - one model that shows an example of how the scripts can be executed in sequence against 5 ArcGIS server sites (ad dor remove sites as needed)
+ - one model that shows an example of how the scripts can be executed in sequence against 5 ArcGIS server sites (add or remove sites as needed)

 Note:
 + you'll need access to the ArcGIS Server site's file storage (specifically, the folder .../directories/arcgissystem/arcgisinput because that's where the mxd's are stored.
 Alternatively you could run the tools against a copy of this folder.